ap147/COMP204-AssignmentThree/README.md

 For example when I have google calender open on chrome and I have got a class soon it will alerts me by having a mini message box.

   After some research it turns out you can do this, by simply having another class which creates another window that you can display your message or even make it so that user cant acces other window until they close the message box.
-   * Create a class (B), Make a window and add a button in that window.
+   * Create a class (B), Make a window and add a label in that window.
-   * This setp is to make it so user cant acceess other window until they close message box.
-Use "STAGENAME.initModality(Modality.APPLICATION_MODAL);" STAGENAME is whatever the stage name is in this class.
+   * To make it so user cant acceess other window until they close message box.
+Use "Box.initModality(Modality.APPLICATION_MODAL);" "Box" being the stage name.
+   * Also use "window.showAndWait() instead of window.show()" which waits for message window to close before continueing on with code.
    * Create a window just like we did with HelloWorld.
    * Create a class (A), Make a window and add a button which will have a action event that will cause class(B) to excute.